-The school will use the distance between the school and a child's home as a tie breaker to decide between applicants.
+In the case of 2 or more applications that cannot be separated by the oversubscription criteria outlined above, the school will use the distance between the school and a child's home as a tie breaker to decide between applicants.
 Priority will be given to children who live closest to the school.

-Distance will be measured in a straight line from the child's home address to the school's front gates on Haycliffe Lane.
+Distance will be measured in a straight line from the child's home address to the school's front gates on Old Park Road.
 A child's home address will be considered to be where he/she is resident for the majority of nights in a normal school week.